ppad-tech/hmac-drbg/README.md

-This library aims at the maximum security achievable in a garbage-collected language under an optimizing compiler such as GHC, in which strict constant-timeness can be challenging to achieve.
+This library aims at the maximum security achievable in a garbage-collected language under an optimizing compiler such as GHC, in which strict constant-timeness can be [challenging to achieve][const].

 The HMAC-DRBG implementation within has been tested against the NIST DRBGVS vectors available for SHA-256 and SHA-512, using the